Query language

 }

-• lookup_type: The way of specifying read ranges when executing join.
+: The way of specifying read ranges when executing join.
 Possible options: source ranges, prefix ranges, and IN clause.
 The source ranges mode is the most optimal one.
 In prefix ranges mode, join keys are copied.
 This occurs if the join condition contains expressions or table fields that are not a secondary table key prefix.
 In IN clause mode, join is executed as a subquery with an IN expression.
 This mode is used if the read ranges of the secondary table cannot be derived from the join condition.
-If there is an additional AND condition in join, an attempt is made to output the read ranges using both the join condition and the additional AND condition.
+If there is an additional AND condition in join, an attempt is made to output the read ranges using both the join condition and the additional AND condition.common_key_prefix

-• key_trie: An intermediate representation of the key column limits generated from the where condition.
-The read ranges (ranges) are then derived from the key trie.
+: An intermediate representation of the key column limits generated from the "where" condition.
+The read ranges (ranges

 Extensions and settings